abhith/abhith.net/Blog/Xamarin development - problems and solutions/README.md

 But recently I switched my dev machine.
 And now facing two problems related to Xamarin development.

-- #1: First one, the already working solution not building on the new machine,
+- #1: <strike>First one, the already working solution not building on the new machine, No resource found that matches the given name "Theme.AppCompat.Light" and similar 100+ errors during build.</strike>
 - #2:<strike>Secondly, Couldn't able to sign into my Xamarin account from visual studio 17 preview.</strike>

 And am stuck.